 Dynamic Threat Monitoring

 Security decisions that rely on logs, events and alerts have their limitations.
-For zero trust to work effectively, detection and response must be transaction in nature, application aware, and able to dynamically affect the access decision.
+For zero trust to work effectively, detection and response must be transactional in nature, application aware, and able to dynamically affect the access decision.
 This requires a constant cycle of scanning and assessing threats, adapting, and continually re-evaluating trust in ongoing communication.

 Key here is visibility – meaning that your monitoring capabilities are in the right place at the right time to monitor zero trust transactions and detect any threats lurking in the communications.
 To do this, sensors must be in the path of all avenues in and out of your enterprise (including the cloud) and be able to decode the entire communication stack up to the data layer to detect advanced threats lurking within zero trust connections – and for this, Fidelis offers some really innovative solutions in this space.